cbalhaus/MLP-lite/README.md

 functions, so wont work in Second Life.
 It might not work on some OpenSim grids or sims, due to the use of OpenSim specific "high threat level" functions.
 Test it first before putting it in anything important.
+The source code for MLP-lite is kept at https://github.com/onefang/MLP-lite and this file is written using GitHub Flavored Markdown.

 ---